null

 If you're new to functional or strength training, perform this exercise right after your dynamic warm-up but before any movements involving heavy weights.
 Your muscles will be warmed up, but you won't be too tired to think through each movement.

-Get the Best Functional Training Equipment from YBell Fitness
+Get the Best Functional Training Equipment from TRX Training

 As you can see, dumbbell exercises are an excellent option for building functional full-body strength.
 And dumbbells can be especially helpful compared to barbells or cable machines if you have limited space for organizing a home gym.